Report: Digital Espionage and Innovation: Unpacking AgentTesla

 Close this search box.

-Using Machine Learning for Threat Detection
+Using Machine Learning for Cyber Threat Detection

 We all live by rules, some rules are defined strictly and some loosely.
 There is new research in social psychology about how our world is wired by rule makers & rule breakers¹, including how all of us as people and communities are wired to follow some rules ‘tightly’, and some ‘loosely’.
 Cybersecurity is eventually about people, and how some break rules (attackers) and others make rules (Cyber Warriors & products).
 The cybersecurity effort at the very heart of it is a pattern recognition problem, trying to understand patterns of attacks in various ways and classifying them into benign (rule follower), malicious (rule breaker), or potentially requiring more investigation on precise intent.
 So, what is the role of Machine Learning (ML) in such pattern recognition problems?
 As we will explore more below, machine learning is a technology built for pattern recognition on a large amount of data, especially patterns that are hard to uncover by writing signatures for, and hence ML plays quite an integral role in solving cybersecurity problems.